Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space: Thermal properties of gauge-invariant graphene in NCPS

 where $\beta$ is the Boltzmann factor, $T$ represents the equilibrium temperature, and $K_{B}$ is the Boltzmann constant.
 Therefore, key thermal properties such as free energy $F$, internal energy $U$, entropy $S$, and specific heat capacity $C$ can be systematically computed with the help of the following relations:

 We revisit the spectrum (\ref{eq:29}), thus, it can be given as follows:

 with

+which is the effective deformation factor encoding the combined contribution of coordinate- and momentum-space NCy.
 In this part of our analysis, we confine ourselves to the positive-energy stationary solutions.
 The inclusion of negative-energy states leads to a non-convergent (divergent) partition function within the canonical ensemble, thereby preventing a consistent thermodynamic interpretation.
-Note that the effective Dirac description of graphene admits an exact Foldy--Wouthuysen transformation \citep{key-71}, which ensures a complete separation between the positive- and negative-energy sectors without mixing.
+Note that the effective Dirac description of graphene admits an exact Foldy--Wouthuysen transformation \citep{key-90}, which ensures a complete separation between the positive- and negative-energy sectors without mixing.
 As a result, these sectors evolve independently, and only the positive-energy states contribute meaningfully to the thermodynamic properties of the deformed graphene system.
 Accordingly, using the energy spectrum given in Eq. (\ref{eq:34}), the single deformed graphene partition function takes the form

 with \citep{key-58}: